Auxiliary Tasks and Exploration Enable ObjectNav: Introduction

 Consider how a robot placed in a novel home environment should find a target object, \eg \myquote{Find a chair}.
 This task, known as \objnavfull (\objnav), requires the agent to search through the unseen environment and, upon seeing a goal, navigate around obstacles to reach it.

 Current state-of-the-art \objnav agents~\citep{chaplot2020object,habitat_challenge2020} build explicit spatial maps of the environment and leverage a mix of analytic and learned planning on top of these maps.
 This is in contrast to the state-of-the-art methods in \pointnav, a related task where agents navigate to specified goal coordinates (instead of object categories).
 In \pointnav, the best method~\citep{wijmans_iclr20} scales a generic architecture (\ie a CNN and RNN) to $2.5$ billion frames of experience.
-This approach outpaces methods with explicit spatial grounding, to the point of essentially solving \pointnav.
-In this work, we explore how to enable such a generic agent for \objnav.
+This approach outpaces methods with explicit spatial grounding, to the point of essentially solving \pointnav in Habitat~\cite{savva_iccv19}.

-\objnav is considerably more challenging to learn than \pointnav; the agent that nearly solves \pointnav only achieves $6\%$ success on \objnav~\citep{habitat_challenge2020}.
+In this work, we explore how to enable such a generic agent for \objnav. \objnav is considerably more challenging than \pointnav; the agent that nearly solves \pointnav only achieves $6\%$ success on \objnav~\citep{habitat_challenge2020}.
 While \pointnav agents can use the onboard GPS+Compass sensor as a compact representation to measure progress towards the goal, \objnav agents cannot; they instead need to be competent at exploration since the target object can be anywhere in the environment.
 As such, a vanilla CNN+RNN agent tasked with learning these complex representations for \objnav is likely to be under-equipped with only an RL reward, even if the reward is shaped to encourage navigation towards a goal~\cite{habitat_challenge2020}.
 Even with an additional exploration reward and no other feedback to learn better environment representations, efficient exploration is hard~\citep{chaplot_iclr20}.

 Our approach builds on a recent advance in \pointnav~\citep{ye2020aux} that combines simple architectures with auxiliary learning tasks to greatly improve sample complexity in visually complex environments.
 Specifically, 1) we update the agent's inputs to incorporate egocentric semantic segmentation and a feature that explicitly describes how much of the target object class is in view.
 2) We additionally introduce three new auxiliary learning tasks: two general task for learning an inverse dynamics model and one exploration-centric task that predicts map coverage, and 3) to teach the agent to explore, we add an exploration term to the reward.